tiy-sa-python-django/onboarding/README.md

 ## Welcome
 Hello and welcome!
 I'm excited to have you joining the course.
 This document will take you through some background and pre-work you'll need to complete to be ready for class.
-Please read through this material and follow the steps below before the first day of class.
+Please read through this material and follow the steps below **before** the first day of class.
 By doing this, we'll be ready to get started from day one, and not spend class time getting everyone set up.
+If you get stuck, send me an email (robin@theironyard.com) and I can help.

 ## Objectives